giljr/kidSeries/README.md

 Project: 00 #kidSerie - Hello World MIT App Inventor desscription: "intro to MIT App Inventor is a free, cloud-based service that you access using a web browser." vid: https://youtu.be/9AutSoBpTLc page: medium.com/kidsTronics: https://goo.gl/eBR867

 Project: 01 #Kidserie - #ArduinoMeetsMITApp - Description: "This video will teach you how to control a LED on pin 13 of arduino using a bluetooth module, Arduino and MIT App Inventor 2."
-File1: _01_kidSerie_sketch_01.ConfigBT.ino  file2: _01_kidSerie_sketch_02.HelloBT.ino
-#kidStronics vid: https://youtu.be/u1xqW6qtFXs file2: _01_kidSerie_sketch_01.ConfigBT.ino vid: https://youtu.be/lvLnOyy7pbo   page: https://goo.gl/R1j4tL
+File1: _01_kidSerie_sketch_01.ConfigBT.ino file2: _01_kidSerie_sketch_02.HelloBT.ino vid: https://youtu.be/lvLnOyy7pbo   page: https://goo.gl/R1j4tL

 Project: 02 #Kidserie -#BluetoothMITApp - 2 smartphone paired! description:"Explaining Bluetooth Server-Client Communications" vid:https://youtu.be/39aRySL5a5Y page: https://goo.gl/301oDG